Justin8428/picture-cropper/README.md

 Pyinstaller is used to build the Windows binaries.
 It may be possible to build Mac OSX binaries as well with it however this is untested :-)

-Use command `pyinstaller -wF GUI.py --add-data "CLIcore.py;." --hidden-import PIL.Image`
+Use command `pyinstaller -wF GUI.py --add-data "CLIcore.py;." --hidden-import PIL.Image -i crop.ico`

 ## Todo
  - portrait image support